dojo-modeling/dojo-docs/model-registration.md

 ### Completing the Registration
 When you have completed the above steps, you are ready to publish your model image to DockerHub.
-This image will be utilized downstream from the model registration process and allow end-users to change exposed parameters, run the updated model, and then inspect and conduct analyses with the results in the Causemos interface.
+This image will be utilized downstream from the model registration process and allow end-users to change exposed parameters, run the updated model, and then inspect and conduct analyses with the results.

 As a recap, before publishing your image, you should have: